Top 50 Most Popular Weird Movies Of All Time [2025]

 Average

-"My Own Private Idaho" is a 1991 independent film directed by Gus Van Sant.
-The movie follows the journey of two friends, Mike and Scott, played by River Phoenix and Keanu Reeves respectively, who are male hustlers navigating the streets of Portland and Idaho.
+"My Own Private Idaho," directed by Gus Van Sant in 1991, is a landmark independent film.
+The story centers on two friends, Mike and Scott, portrayed by River Phoenix and Keanu Reeves, who work as male hustlers navigating life on the streets of Portland and through the landscapes of Idaho.

 16